-How we pay for treatments and services
+Paying for treatments and services

 What is the TAC rate?

-This is in line with our responsibilities under the Transport Accident Act 1986.
+- These rates are in-line with our responsibilities under the Transport Accident Act 1986.

 What is a 'gap payment'?